 - It’s against Reddit’s Terms of Service — accounts and IPs can be banned

-- It’s fragile - JavaScript-rendered content (infinite scroll) doesn’t appear in plain HTML requests
+- JavaScript-rendered content doesn’t appear in plain HTML requests

-- Reddit’s anti-bot measures (rate limiting, cloudflare challenges) make it increasingly unreliable in 2026
+- Reddit’s anti-bot measures make it increasingly unreliable in 2026

 Most scraping approaches that worked in 2022 are broken or heavily throttled now.
 It’s not a sustainable foundation for a product.

-The 2023 Reddit API changes: Reddit significantly tightened API access in June 2023, which killed many third-party apps.
-Large-scale commercial access (>500 requests/minute) now requires a paid data license.
+Reddit significantly tightened API access in June 2023, which killed many third-party apps.
+Large-scale commercial access now requires a paid data license.
 Small-scale monitoring for individual accounts is still permitted under the free tier.

-What this means for lead gen tools: Tools built on Reddit’s official API need to operate within the rate limits.
-A responsible approach monitors multiple subreddits efficiently - batching requests, caching results, and staying well under the rate limits - rather than hammering the API continuously.
+What this means for lead gen tools: Responsible monitoring tools operate within rate limits — batching requests and caching results — rather than hammering the API continuously.

 Monitoring is the product layer built on top of API access.
-It handles:
+It handles the things that raw API access does not: polling, deduplication, filtering, intent scoring, and alerting.

-- Polling - Checking subreddits at sensible intervals (not too fast, not so slow you miss posts)
+- Polling — Checking subreddits at sensible intervals so you don’t miss posts

 - Deduplication — Not showing you the same post twice